-Now, a bowl for food and water should be top of your list when preparing your home for your new family member.
+Now, a bowl for food and water should be top of your list when bringing home a new puppy.
 A little tip – make sure you’re looking at a heavy-bottomed bowl, either metal or ceramic.
 The heavier the bowl, the harder it will be for your pup to knock the contents all over the floor!

 Don’t get into bad habits while they’re young, either.
 Make sure you wash both the water and food bowls regularly.
 It is very easy to slip into the habit of leaving the bowls on the floor and filling them at dinner time, but this could lead to some serious health risks and sickness for your pet.
 Treat their food bowls as you would your own plates.

-It is wise to make sure that your new pup has an ID tag ready for their collar.
+It's wise to make sure that you have an ID tag ready for their collar before bringing home a new puppy.
 You need to put some important information on these tags so that if your pup was to escape and run away, there would be a way of someone to contact you to inform you that they have your dog.
-Simply add the pup’s name, your address and phone number, so that there are ways that people can help.
+With dog thefts on the rise, it would be advisable for you to not put your pup's name on the tag.
+This helps reduce the likelihood of your pup responding to their captor if they are ever stolen.
+Pop your family name on the tag instead, your address and phone number, so that there are ways that good people can help.

 Now, as important as it is to have an ID tag on the collar, it can be just as important to microchip your pup.
 A collar can easily slip off your pooch’s neck or break off, so having a microchip will help reduce the chances of losing your new pup as any vet will be able to see that your dog belongs to you.
 It is simple, quick and painless, so make sure you ask your vet to get your pup microchipped as soon as possible.

-Sometimes, when you’re buying from a breeder, they may have already chipped the pup before, so you will need to ask them to reregister your new puppy to you.
+Sometimes, when you’re buying from a breeder, they may have already chipped the pup before, so you will need to ask them to re-register your new puppy to you before bringing them home.

 All dogs love to have something to chew on… Especially a teething puppy!
 Having a toy ready and available for them to chew on will help save a lot of your clothes and household items.
 It is also known for dogs to chew when they’re feeling unsure and anxious, so making sure there is something for them to get their teeth around can be extremely helpful as they settle in.

 Take some time and have a look at the many play and chew toys out there.
-Your new fur-baby will want to feel at home as soon as possible, so try and make sure you have a selection of balls, tug ropes, Frisbees (fabric to start) and soft toys.
+Your new fur-baby will want to feel at home as soon as possible, so try and make sure you have a selection of balls, tug ropes, Frisbees (fabric ones to start whilst they teeth) and soft toys.
 These items will also come in handy when it comes to training!

-The key is patience when it comes to a new fluffy family member – both older and young.
+The key is patience when it comes to bringing home a new pup – both older and young dogs.
 There will be a period of uncertainty, with a subdued pup, but it won't last long.
 Before you know it, you’ll have an energetic pooch bouncing off the walls wanting to play all day and night.
 It all may get a little overwhelming at first, so it is important to have a training plan in place – along with a lot of patience and a good support system around you!